jacoscaz/quadstore/README.md

 Instantiates a new store.
 The `RdfStore` class extends `QuadStore` and requires an instance of a leveldb backend as the `opts.backend` argument.
-In addition to all options supported by `QuadStore`, `RdfStore` supports the
+In addition to all options supported by `QuadStore`, `RdfStore` requires a data factory, e.g.
-following:

     opts.dataFactory = require('@rdf-data-model');  // REQUIRED: instance of RDF/JS' dataFactory